rogersovich/final-exam-shorten-url/README.md

 # Shorten URL Apps
 This Application we made for our Final Exam PBO in STMIK Dharma Negara

+btw this application inspired from [Jahid Anowar Videos](https://github.com/jahidanowar/shrty) and I wanna say Thank You Bruh

 ## Commands

 | Command | Description           |